cosmicmuse666/osteocure/README.md

-# 🦴 Osteoporosis Risk Prediction App
+# 🦴 OsteoCureAI

+**OsteoCureAI** is an innovative Streamlit web application designed to provide insights into bone health and osteoporosis risk.
+This project integrates two powerful AI-driven features:

-This project is a Streamlit web application that predicts the risk of osteoporosis based on user-provided health and lifestyle information.
+1.  **Risk Prediction Model**: Utilizes a machine learning model to predict the risk of osteoporosis based on user-provided health and lifestyle data, offering a personalized risk assessment.

-The prediction is made using a pre-trained machine learning model.
+2.  **AI Medical Image Analysis ("OsteoCure Vision")**: An advanced AI assistant that analyzes bone-related medical images (like X-rays and MRIs) to identify potential indicators of bone health issues.
+It provides patient-friendly explanations and evidence-based information, bridging the gap between clinical reports and patient understanding.

+> **Note**: This tool is for informational purposes only and is not a substitute for professional medical advice.

 ## ✨ Features